hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But the real author's name with care cone conceals,
 >
-> And puts his own, to what he slily steals.
+> And puts his own, to what he silly steals.
 >
 > To say that he's an improvisatore,
 >